s-damian/hardhat-nft-ticketing/docs/Localnet-to-Testnet.md

-# Localnet to Testnet - Ethereum / Hardhat
+# Local to Testnet - Ethereum / Hardhat

 ## Preparing for Public Deployment: Transition from Localnet to Sepolia Testnet